QiuYukang/5G-LENA/doc/source/nr-module.rst

 to gNBs are not overlapping shall be the same as in the case when only a single gNB is transmitting.

+The complete details of the simulation script are provided in TBC [N]

 Test for error model
 ====================